Rishita-Garg/LEETCODE/README.md

 Ensure you have **Python 3.x** installed.
 You can run any solution script as follows:

-# Example: Run Two Sum solution
+# Example: Run Happy Number
-python two_sum.py
+python 202_happy_number.py
-Each file is standalone and includes inline comments or test cases for better understanding and self-verification.

 # ⭐ Contributing
 This is an evolving repository.
 More problems and solutions will be added over time.
 Contributions, suggestions, or improvements are always welcome.